-An unerring historical, legislative, cultural, and influential authority, the United Kingdom is a phenomenon amidst other countries.
+An unerring historical, legislative, cultural, and influential authority, the United Kingdom is a phenomenon amidst other European countries.
 England features the capital and internationally authoritative city of London, the prestigious 900+ years old University of Oxford, the distinguished 800+ years old University of Cambridge, the Tower of London from the 11th century, the famous Neolithic Stonehenge primitive monument, etc.

 Scotland is home to the Northwest Highlands and a number of other mountain wilds, the Edinburgh Castle in the capital city of Edinburgh, the culturally high-spirited city of Glasgow, the mythical monster or loch known as Loch Ness, a wide variety of whiskeys and golf courses, etc.